 - Then there are boutique Digital Marketing agencies like echoVME, SocialBeat, Digitally Inspired Media, WindChimes etc. They are currently small and work with some amazing brands.
 You might want to work with them to understand how a Digital Marketing agency works end to end.
-You will have more workload; you would probably be dealing with clients directly, strategizing presence for them, talk about innovations, implement new techniques, work with different teams, designers and mould yourself to become an amazing Digital Marketer.
+You will have more workload; you would probably be dealing with clients directly, strategizing presence for them, talking about innovations, implement new techniques, working with different teams, and designers and moulding yourself to become an amazing Digital Marketer.

 I have a list of Digital Marketing Agencies in India, you can probably have a look and categorize this for yourself.

 11. What are the expectations on the Digital Marketing job roles?

 I run an agency called echoVME which is one of the oldest Digital Marketing agencies of India.
 At an agency, these roles work with multiple people inside the organization and usually deal with needs of multiple clients at the same point of time.